Impactwave/laravel5-adminLTE/Readme.md

     * Custom styling
     * Page size selector
     * Search
-    * Paginator
+    * Paginator (with auto-hiding when unneeded)
     * Sort by colum
     * Localization support
-    * Blade directive for easy creation of data grids
+    * Blade directive for easy creation of fully configured data grids from simple tables

 * Fully functioning user authentication system, with:

     * Login / Logout
     * New user registration
     * Password reset via email
-    * Account activation by email
+    * Account activation by email, or manually by a moderator

 * Transactional email templates (compatible with most email and webmail clients)